This award recognizes an outstanding “A” research paper (PAE, SYPA, etc.) whose analysis of an organization or topic is

 Faculty advisers are encouraged to nominate those outstanding research papers (PAE, SYPA, etc.) whose analysis of an organization or topic is focused on women and public policy.
 (Students may request that advisers submit research papers on their behalf focused on women and public policy, but are not permitted to submit the papers directly.)

-Faculty advisers should submit papers to Danielle Boudrow at firstname.lastname@example.org.
+Faculty advisers should submit papers to Laura Botero at email@example.com.
 Please include "Nomination for Jane Mansbridge Research Award" in the subject line of your email.
 The Jane Mansbridge Research Award will be presented on Class Day.
-Nominations are due by 12:00pm on Tuesday, May 9, 2017.
+Nominations are due by 11:59 PM ET on Wednesday, April 28, 2021.